 The Serving Library Collection, April 2017

-Excessive Research seminar, November 2015
+Excessive Research seminar, talk by Sally Tallant, November 2015

-Stuart Bertolotti-Bailey, Visiting Research Fellow, The Serving Library (Feb 2017 – Jan 2018).
+Dr. Stuart Bertolotti-Bailey, Visiting Research Fellow, The Serving Library (Feb 2017 – Jan 2018).
 Project supported by Research and Development grant from Arts Council England.

 James Charlton, Visiting Research Fellow, Colab Research Centre, Auckland University of Technology, New Zealand (Aug 2016 – April 2017).
 Supported by the Arts Council of New Zealand.

 Jaroslaw Czarnecki, Artists Residency, Academy of Fine Art, Gdansk (October 2016).
 Supported by Adam Mickiewicz Institute, Warsaw.

 Nur Cemelelioğlu Altın – Visiting Researcher from Yıldız Technical University and Gazi University, Fine Art Education Program and New Media Program, Turkey (March 2017).

 Silvia Franceschini, Politecnico di Milano, Visiting PhD Fellow (Feb - June 2017).